-The Tennessee Titans' 28-12 upset of the Baltimore Ravens on Saturday was shocking, but upsets appear to be the norm in pro football these days.
-To give you an example, in the last 10 years, the No. 1 and No. 2 seeds in each conference have played for their respective championships only once.
-In this age of parity in the NFL, a No. 6 seed like the Titans can win it all.
+Upsets appear to be the norm in pro football these days, especially in the playoffs.
+To give you an example, in the last 10 years, the No. 1 and No. 2 seeds in each conference have played for their respective championships in the same season only once.
+In this age of parity in the NFL, a No. 6 can win it all.

 However, there is that rare instance where a team that did so well during the regular season loses to a team whose performance was nowhere near as impressive and it usually happens during the Divisional Round.
 Here are the most shocking upsets in NFL playoff history.